Kozea/Radicale/DOCUMENTATION.md

 ProtectControlGroups=true
 NoNewPrivileges=true
 ReadWritePaths=/var/lib/radicale/
-# Replace with following in case of dedicated cache folder should be used
+# Replace with following in case dedicated cache folder should be used
 #ReadWritePaths=/var/lib/radicale/ /var/cache/radicale/

 [Install]
 WantedBy=multi-user.target
 ```

-Radicale will load the configuration file from `/etc/radicale/config`.
+In this system-wide implementation, Radicale will load the configuration from the file `/etc/radicale/config`.

 To enable and manage the service run: